vinceau/react-slp-viewer/README.md

 or with training modes easy code editing to go through all the action frames for you but imo, paths are not even that good. they are pretty expensive. you could load in the models and anims in webgl and it'd run much better
 ```

+It's possible that we can simplify the SVG paths by removing as many unnecessary points, making the characters less sharp and pointy, while also improving performance and reducing space.

 ## Development